Taiwan veterans clash with police in pension protest - Journal du Cameroun

 “How can the government unilaterally cut (our pensions) without our consent?
 The government is lousy, unfair and unjust!” said Wu Chih-chang, chairman of the Blue Sky Action Alliance which organised the protest.

-Around 32 protesters were taken away after they climbed parliament’s gate according to police.
-Others tried to pull down the gate using ropes and chains.

-Some barricades outside the compound were torn down by protesters, while 15 officers and nine reporters were injured, police said.
+Some barricades outside the compound were torn down by protesters, while 32 officers and 11 reporters were injured, police said.

 “We strongly condemn the serious violent actions by anti-pension groups and reiterate our determination to investigate (the violence)… we urge the public to use peaceful and rational means to express their opinions and refrain from breaking the law,” Taipei police said in a statement.